 Strawberry milk – I love you.

 I re-wrote this recipe no less than 10 times before getting it right.
 With each fail, I came closer and closer to letting my strawberry milk whoopie pie dream slip away.
 But with each fail I learned something new.
 Perseverance does pay off, friends.
-Batch #
+Batch #10 (ok, 11) produced the softest, most delicious little strawberry sandwich cakes you can find.

 Make them, and be joyful.